astronomer/docs/learn/templating.md

 ---
-title: "Use Airflow templates"
+title: "Use Apache Airflow® templates"
 sidebar_label: "Jinja templates"
 id: templating
-description: "Learn about Jinja templating in Apache Airflow and see examples of how to pass dynamic information into task instances at runtime."
+description: "Learn about Jinja templating in Apache Airflow® and see examples of how to pass dynamic information into task instances at runtime."
 ---

 import Tabs from '@theme/Tabs';